elasticio/component-commons-library/README.md

 ## Attachment Processor
 The attachment processor function can be used to store attachments on the platform.
 It exposes the following functions

-- `uploadAttachment(streamContent)`, which will upload an attachment to the platform and return the result and file url
+- `uploadAttachment(body, contentType)`, which will upload an attachment to the platform `Maester` storage and return the result object.
+Where `body` - attachment content, `contentType` - it's corresponding `Content-Type` value.
 - `getAttachment(url, contentType)`, which will retrieve an attachment from `steward` or `maester` storage.
 To specify the storage - query parameter
 `storage_type` must be provided.
 To get items from `maester` storage - `?storage_type=maester` should added to the `url` argument.
 By default attachments are retrieved from `steward` storage, so `?storage_type=steward` is not obligated to be added to the `url` argument. `contentType` - one of [`stream`, `arraybuffer` ]